+anchor text

-anchor text and likewise for an "unconditional" link.
-Links without a class or with another class value are considered external links.
-They are shown using colors that are different from conditional and unconditional links.
+and likewise for an "unconditional" link.
+Links without a class or with another class value are considered "unprocessed" links.
+They are shown using colors that are different from conditional and unconditional links, and when following such links the pages are not processed by the AHA! engine.
 A link can point to a page or a concept.
 When a link points to a concept the adaptation rules (the "Casegroup" in particular) are used to determine which page to show.
-(Sect.
-5.2 explains how to assign resources to concepts.)
+(Section 4.3.2 explains how to assign resources to concepts.)
+When a link points to a page the concept definitions are used to find for which concept this page is the default resource.